 Even if they have worked for a PM firm, they have not felt the pain of a bad tenant and have never had to open their own checkbook to pay for it.
 Their motivation is to make the commission, not make you money.

 Thirdly, a PM doesn’t have to be close to the property.
 They just have to make calls.
 In one PM contract I read, they only guarantee four hours per year of on-site time to handle the property.

 Everything else is additional at $75 per hour.
 I think $1,200 for working four hours a year is pretty good wages.
 Where do I sign up?

 Property managers make money when they fill a rental.

 They make money when they do maintenance, as a markup.
 They make money when they have to do an eviction (for their bad tenant).
 They make money when they turn a rental for a new tenant.
 They make money when they place a new tenant.

 The more a PM churns a unit, the more they make.
-Like a stock broker.
 You make more money with a buy and hold strategy, keeping a tenant as long as possible.
 The only way to make sure you make the most money is to make sure you take charge of the property management decisions.
 No one is more concerned about your profit than you!

 When a PM brings in a tenant, they usually guarantee the tenant.

-I am a firm believer in a rental property should be close enough to walk to.
+I am a firm believer that a rental property should be close enough to walk to.

 That is a bit of an exaggeration, but if you are over an hour’s drive from your rental, you probably need someone to do some of your work for you.
 That work costs money, and your investment return will be less.